 “This irreversible computerized response is the basis for Stanley Kubrick’s satirical film Dr. Strangelove, with the US and the Soviet Union each building Doomsday Machines that are activated by early warning systems and cannot be stopped by human intervention.
 Fortunately when it happened in real life in 1983, there was a human involved, a Soviet lieutenant named Stanislav Petrov, who was on duty in Moscow monitoring signals from the Soviet early warning system .
 When the system indicated that US missiles were headed for the Soviet Union, Petrov violated protocol and did not launch a Soviet counter-attack, which surely would have been the start of a mutually assured destruction.
 As Petrov hoped, it turned out to be a false alarm that was caused by an unusual reflection of sunlight off clouds that fooled the Soviet early warning system.
 Imagine the consequences if the Soviets had been using a computer algorithm that could not be overridden.” – The AI Delusion

-Neural networks and deep learning are frequently black boxes, and the more complex the problem is they are solving the more impenetrable they are.
-With the massive investments in neural networks, we are reaching a time when a higher and higher percentage of functioning programs are not understood by their designers.
+Neural networks and deep learning are frequently black boxes, and the more complex the problem is they are solving, the more impenetrable they are.
+With the massive investments in neural networks, we reach a time when their designers do not understand a higher and higher percentage of functioning programs.